Grand Duchess Kira Kirillovna of Russia

-Kira Kirillovna of Russia (9 May 1909 – 8 September 1967) was the second daughter of Grand Duke Kirill Vladimirovich of Russia and Princess Victoria Melita of Saxe-Coburg and Gotha.
+Grand Duchess Kira Kirillovna of Russia (9 May 1909 – 8 September 1967) was the second daughter of Grand Duke Kirill Vladimirovich of Russia and Princess Victoria Melita of Saxe-Coburg and Gotha.
 She married Prince Louis Ferdinand of Prussia, grandson of the last German Emperor Wilhelm II.

 Early life

-Grand Duchess Kira Kirilovna of Russia was born on 9 May 1909, at her parents' house on Avenue d' Henri Martin in Paris.
-Named after her father, she was the second child of Kirill Vladimirovich, Grand Duke of Russia, and his wife, Princess Victoria Melita of Saxe-Coburg and Gotha.
+Grand Duchess Kira Kirilovna of Russia was born on 9 May 1909, at her parents' house on Avenue Henri Martin in Paris.
+Named after her father, she was the second child of Grand Duke Kirill Vladimirovich of Russia, and his wife, Princess Victoria Melita of Saxe-Coburg and Gotha.
 Her parents were then living in exile because their marriage had not been approved by Tsar Nicholas II due to the fact that they were first cousins.
 The Russian Orthodox religion forbids the marriage of two first cousins, so they had been forced to live abroad.
-In addition, her mother had divorced her former husband, Ernst Ludwig, Grand Duke of Hesse, the brother of the Empress Alexandra Feodorovna.
+In addition, her mother had divorced her former husband, Ernest Louis, Grand Duke of Hesse, the brother of the Tsarina Alexandra Feodorovna.